 Unlike some other kiwi species, male and female rowi both take turns incubating their eggs.
 Although they do not rely on their parents for food and protection (all kiwi chicks are self-sufficient as soon as they hatch), rowi juveniles often stay with their family group for years.

 Rowi are slow breeders, normally laying just one egg per year – making the death of an adult bird all the more devastating to the population.

 Operation Nest Egg

-Trapping failed to stop the stoats.
-Rowi numbers were declining quickly so something had to be done.
+The biggest threat to rowi survival is stoats.
+Trapping failed to stop the stoats and rowi numbers were declining quickly.
 With the support of Kiwis for Kiwi, DOC established Operation Nest Egg.

 Operation Nest Egg involves removing eggs from the risk of predation, hatching them in captivity, and placing the chicks in a predatorfree environment until they are big enough to fend for themselves (between 1 to 1.2 kg).
 They are then returned to the wild.